 For greater control over who becomes a user on the company's Wrike subscription, account admins can configure invitation and account activation settings.

 Admins can adjust settings so that:

-Activating a Wrike account without an invitation (from the company portal or from a Wrike login page) is possible if just-in-time (JIT) provisioning and SSO are enabled.
+Activating a Wrike account without an invitation (from the company portal) is possible if just-in-time (JIT) provisioning and SSO are enabled.
 JIT provisioning allows employees to become Wrike users automatically the first time they try to log in.
-An admin does not have to add them as a new Wrike user.
+An admin doesn't have to add them as a new Wrike user.

-Please note, if JIT provisioning is enabled and a user attempts to activate an account and all user licenses are taken, then they are issued a Collaborator license.
-Wrike admins can change a user’s license type from the People or Users & Groups tab of the Account Management section.
+If JIT provisioning is enabled and a user attempts to activate an account but all user licenses are taken, then they're issued a Collaborator license.
+Wrike admins can change a user’s license type from the Users tab of the Account Management section.

 When you remove an employee (with access to your SSO method) from your company directory, that person is no longer able to access Wrike, but all data created by the former employee, as well as historical activity records, will remain intact.

-User profiles are not automatically deleted when employees are removed from the company directory.
+User profiles aren't automatically deleted when employees are removed from the company directory.
 If necessary, an account administrator can remove a user profile.
-We recommend you reassign all active tasks assigned to the former employee prior to removing them from your Wrike account.
-Otherwise, those tasks will be left without an assignee and will be at risk of being lost or forgotten.

 Along with single sign-on, Wrike supports single sign-out.
-If your identity provider is configured for global logout, then when users log out of Wrike they will also be logged out of all apps associated with their single sign-on credentials.
+If your identity provider is configured for global logout, then when users log out of Wrike they'll also be logged out of all apps associated with their single sign-on credentials.